Pet315/conference_site/README.md

 # conference_site
-Using Bootstrap, PHP, MySQL, JS
+Using Bootstrap, PHP, MySQL, JS<br>
 Pages:
 - Page with a list of all conferences
 - Conference details page